-Indicator 9.2.4.
+Indicator 9.2.6.
 The strategies developed are effective to maintain and/or enhance the High Conservation Values.

-- a) HCV Management and Monitoring Plan and/or relevant management strategies and actions, - b) HCV monitoring records and results corresponding to the HCV Management and Monitoring Plan, and other relevant reports such as Environmental Monitoring Report (EMR) or Environmental Compliance Audit (ECA) (for Sarawak), and
+- 1) Documents: - a) HCV Management and Monitoring Plan and/or relevant management strategies and actions, - b) HCV monitoring records and results corresponding to the HCV Management and Monitoring Plan, and other relevant reports such as Environmental Monitoring Report (EMR),

+Environmental Compliance Report (ECR) (for Sabah), or Environmental Compliance Audit (ECA) (for Sarawak), and